-Use this children’s message: Cornucopia of Thanks in big church or any class.
+Use this children’s message: Cornucopia of Thanks in a big church setting or any class lesson.

 Text: 1 Chronicles 16:8, 12